SD-Suman/SD-Suman.github.io/portfolio.md

     <img src="/assets/img/roadnet/BBMP_dead_ends.png" alt="image" width="400"/>
 </div>

 I used network analysis, causal analysis and econometrics to get to the results.
-I analysed if rail routes had any (causal) effect on migration patterns in India using Difference and Differencesnetworkx in python.
+I analysed if rail routes had any (causal) effect on migration patterns in India using Difference and Differences.
 Read more about it [here](/portfolio/2025-02-09-rail-migration-causal-analysis.md)

 <!--